MrAceman/ETSY-Search---Weekend-Project---June-23-2016/Readme.md

 The primary purposes of this exercise were to work on importing and displaying JSON data and to continue working on HTML & CSS proficiency.
 Additionally, jQuery was utilized to access the DOM and template literals were used in order to push updated HTML to the page.

-This project has been deployed to Surge at: tiy-niclaswillems-etsy_search.surge.sh
+This project has been deployed to Surge at: http://tiy-niclaswillems-etsy_search.surge.sh

 If you'd like to check out more of my work, please visit my GitHub page at https://github.com/MrAceman